note: hard copies of the Mini Show Guide for Entrants are available at club meetings

 Mini shows are usually held during our monthly meetings except in August and November.
 There are no meetings in July or December.

-The mini show has both a General Section and Flower Arrangement/Decorative section, as well as a People’s Choice section.
+The mini-show has both a General Section and Flower Arrangement/Decorative section, as well as a People’s Choice section.
 Members are encouraged to exhibit in both sections.

 - The General Section has designated Classes which are reviewed from time to time to ensure they reflect current interests.
 The mini-show stewards are always interested in considering any ideas you may have for new classes.

 - The Flower Arranging / Decorative section is meant to stimulate your imagination and encourage you to create beautiful floral designs within the guidelines.